lfcj/EssentialFeed/README.md

 #### 38. Feed Image Data Loading and Caching with URLSession/CoreData + Composing Modules Into a Running iOS Application with Xcode Workspaces

+-   Breaking responsibilities into multiple protocols (Interface Segregation Principle) to achieve flexible, composable and modular components.
+    -   Good abstractions should contain methods the clients need, not methods that are put together because they are related -> (ISP) Interface Segregation Principle.
+    >  Single Responsibility Principle: a component should have only one reason to change

+-   Combining Xcode projects into a workspace and embedding frameworks to compose modules into a running iOS app.
+    > Allows External Storage […] lets Core Data decide whether it stores binary data within SQLite or as external files, based on the size of the data.
+The underlying SQLite database can efficiently store binary data up to roughly 100 kilobytes directly in the database.
+This option should generally be enabled.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods